How to watch 2026 Australian Open | UK TV channel, schedule & more

 What surface is the Australian Open?

-Australian Open 2023 results
+2025 Australian Open results

 Australian Open winners

+The Australian Open has a long history, first being played in 1905 known then as the Australasian Championships.
 Before 1969, the championship was played in the Amateur era.
 Ever since, it has been labelled the Open era.

 The most successful player of all time in the history of the Australian Open across men's and women’s singles competition is Australia’s very own Margaret Smith Court, who won 11 titles - seven in the Amateur era and four in the Open era, including a record seven straight.